Check out this: Teradata Corporation (TDC) could be on the verge of a big rally

 Teradata Corporation (TDC) Insider Activity

 A total of 10 insider transactions have happened at Teradata Corporation (TDC) in the last six months, with sales accounting for 10 and purchases happening 0 times.
-The most recent transaction is an insider sale by Cione Todd,the company’sChief Revenue Officer.
-SEC filings show that Cione Todd sold 16,840 shares of the company’s common stock on Jan 06 at a price of $33.56 per share for a total of $0.57 million.
-Following the sale, the insider now owns 0.15 million shares.
+The most recent transaction is an insider sale by BRAMLEY CLAIRE,the company’sChief Financial Officer.
+SEC filings show that BRAMLEY CLAIRE sold 5,000 shares of the company’s common stock on Feb 14 at a price of $40.00 per share for a total of $0.2 million.
+Following the sale, the insider now owns 83100.0 shares.

-Teradata Corporation disclosed in a document filed with the SEC on Dec 13 that Hutchinson Michael D (Chief Customer Officer) sold a total of 5,741 shares of the company’s common stock.
-The trade occurred on Dec 13 and was made at $34.80 per share for $0.2 million.
-Following the transaction, the insider now directly holds 34040.0 shares of the TDC stock.
+Teradata Corporation disclosed in a document filed with the SEC on Jan 06 that Cione Todd (Chief Revenue Officer) sold a total of 16,840 shares of the company’s common stock.
+The trade occurred on Jan 06 and was made at $33.56 per share for $0.57 million.
+Following the transaction, the insider now directly holds 0.15 million shares of the TDC stock.

-Still, SEC filings show that on Dec 02, Ashton Hillary (Chief Product Officer) disposed off 6,118 shares at an average price of $34.06 for $0.21 million.
-The insider now directly holds 107,662 shares of Teradata Corporation (TDC).
+Still, SEC filings show that on Dec 13, Hutchinson Michael D (Chief Customer Officer) disposed off 5,741 shares at an average price of $34.80 for $0.2 million.
+The insider now directly holds 34,040 shares of Teradata Corporation (TDC).

 Teradata Corporation (TDC): Who are the competitors?